 Minimum Participation Requirements

-Meetings are held every Wednesday at 7 p.m., and are typically an hour long.
-Members plan upcoming events, attend advanced training for hearings, and discuss current events relevant to conduct boards on-campus and across the nation.
+Meetings are held every other Wednesday at 7 p.m., and are typically an hour long.
+Members discuss upcoming events, gain professional development skills, attend advanced training for hearings, and discuss current events relevant to conduct boards on-campus and across the nation.

-Every year, we sponsor Creed Week in honor of The Carolinian Creed.
-Council members are expected to attend at least two of these events each year, while also promoting the events throughout the week.
+Every year, we sponsor events to honor The Carolinian Creed.
+Council members are expected to attend at least two of these events per semester.

 A smooth and competitive recruitment process ensures the continued success of our organization.
-Members are expected to actively participate in recruitment events such as Greene Street tabling, group and individual interviews, and informational presentations.
+Members are expected to actively participate in at least three recruitment events.

 Members have the opportunity to participate in a number of leadership positions within the organization, from serving as hearing chair to joining our executive board.
 Any member can be selected for any position, no matter how much experience they have on the council.